anira-project/anira/README.md

 ## Citation

-If you use anira in your research or project, please cite either the [paper](https://doi.org/10.1109/IS262782.2024.10704099) our the software itself:
+If you use anira in your research or project, please cite either the [paper](https://doi.org/10.1109/IS262782.2024.10704099) or the software itself:

 ```cite
 @inproceedings{ackvaschulz2024anira,